vuejs/rfcs/active-rfcs/0000-dispatch-broadcast-api.md

 Although this API was deprecated, it is still very useful in many scenarios.

-One of the most common examples:
+One of the most common examples (vscode actually uses a similar design):

 ```javascript
 import { createEditor } from 'some-editor'